bongosway/blog/content/posts/com-google-common-collect-immutablesortedset-toimmutablesortedset.md

 ## Step 2 — Add AutoService Annotation Dependency to POM file

-Add the following compile-time dependency to your classpath so the project can compile
+Add the following compile-time dependency to your classpath so the project can compile and pull in the relevant classes.

 ```xml
 <dependencies>